daac-tools/find-simdoc/README.md

 ### F1 score

-The following figure shows F1 scores in search with radii 0.1, 0.2, and 0.5 (indicated with the command line argument `-r`).
+The following figure shows F1 scores in search with radii 0.1, 0.2, and 0.5 (indicated with the argument `-r`).

 ![](./figures/f1_reuters5k.svg)